oberonamsterdam/create-react-stack/readme.md

-# create-oberon-app
+# create-react-stack
-create-oberon-app is a opinionated react application generator, for projects that run on **the browser, node, and mobile.**
+create-react-stack is a opinionated react application generator, for projects that run on **the browser, node, and mobile.**

 ![](https://jari.lol/aKEpwtrgY5.png)